peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 categories: [javascript]
 ---

 Recently, I was asked why using a framework or library like React, Angular, or Vue.js is better than vanilla JavaScript.
-Some folks claim [JavaScript frameworks are unnecessary](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24) and that platform APIs are all you need to build an application these days.
+Some folks claim that [JavaScript frameworks are unnecessary](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24) and that [platform APIs are all you need](https://gomakethings.com/javascript-frameworks-are-better-for-accessibility-and-other-myths/) to build an application these days.
 Here's why they're wrong:

 ### Frameworks and libraries provide battle-tested solutions to common problems

 Server-side rendering, templating, routing — these aren’t easy problems to solve but they aren’t new either.
 Smart people have spent thousands of hours working on these problems.
-The frameworks and libraries they've produced as a result have been tested for things like security, browser compatibility, and performance.
+The frameworks and libraries they've produced as a result have gone through rounds of bug fixes and testing for security, browser compatibility, and performance.
 So why not stand on the shoulders of giants?
 By using a framework or library, your team can focus on delivering valuable features instead of reinventing the wheel with vanilla JavaScript.

 ### Frameworks guide best practices for security